 We are also happy to welcome Dr. Daniel Chertow with the NIH as our keynote speaker (profile).
 Dr. Chertow will talk about his clinical experiences with Ebola, and the need to set up systems of individual patient care in large disease outbreaks.
 He will also discuss the process and need for setting up infrastructures in the developing world for handling these outbreaks.

-If you have any questions for Christine Petersen (firstname.lastname@example.org) or Margaret Chorazy (email@example.com) feel free to contact them.
-Registration and a call for abstracts will be announced in the up-coming months.
+If you have any questions regarding the conference, feel free to contact Neil Vezeau (email@example.com).
+Registration and a call for abstracts will be announced in the upcoming months.